-First, you need to know I didn’t willy-nilly come up with this vaccination schedule.
-Instead, we follow the American Animal Hospital Association and American Veterinary Medical Association guidelines, and we also use regional information provided by Texas A&M College of Veterinary Medicine, Texas A&M Veterinary Medical Diagnostic Laboratory, and Texas Veterinary Medical Association.
+Here's a simple primer that we use with dogs and puppies in our hospital.
+It follows the American Animal Hospital Association guidelines, and also uses regional information provided by Texas A&M College of Veterinary Medicine, Texas A&M Veterinary Medical Diagnostic Laboratory, and Texas Veterinary Medical Association.

-Second, we tailor our vaccination schedule to your dog’s particular needs by assessing their life-stage, lifestyle, risk of exposure, and underlying medical conditions.
-That means not every dog gets every vaccination as each dog we see is unique and special; by dialoguing with you, we figure out what’s best for your beloved pet!
+You'll find we tailor our vaccination schedule to a dog’s particular needs by assessing their age, lifestyle, risk of exposure, and underlying medical conditions.
+That means not every dog gets every vaccination we carry, as each dog we see is unique and special; by dialogue with an owner we figure out the best vaccination "fit" in each pet's specific situation.
+You can do your own dog's lifestyle-based assessment here.

 Healthy dogs in our practice are routinely vaccinated for...